staten-island-tech/object-oriented-adventures-supercalifragilisticexpialidocious/readme.md

 #

 ## Daily Login: Claim
 ### "Your weekly streak: 1.
-You earn 400 glowstones" adds 100 each day on 7th: it grants 1500 and then it resets
+You earn 400 glowstones" adds 100 each day on 7th: it grants 1500 and th en it resets

 #